 Yes, unless it is convenient to bring the traps ashore.
 We may need to shift some

 traps out of high traffic areas to reduce chances of trap loss.

 - Who measures the lobsters we catch?

-A DMR sea sampler will be on board each hauling day to record all lobsters, crabs and fish bycatch.
+A DMR sea sampler will be on board each hauling day to measure all lobsters, and

 - Can we keep legal lobsters we catch?

 No, all lobster and crabs will be returned immediately to the water.